folio-org/stripes-components/lib/AppIcon/readme.md

 Displays an app's icon in various sizes.

 ## Usage
 AppIcon supports different ways of loading icons.

-Option 1 is the recommended implementation and option 1/2 are to be used in edge cases.
+Option 1 is the recommended implementation but if needed (edge case) option 1 and 2 can be used.

 ```js
   import AppIcon from '@folio/stripes-components/lib/AppIcon';